jython/devguide/communication.rst

+..
+This file is derived from a file of the same name in the CPython devguide and will receive updates from the CPython guide by merging.

 .. _communication:

 Following Python's Development
 ==============================

+.. warning:: At present, this is not much modified from the CPython base.

 Python's development is communicated through a myriad of ways, mostly through mailing lists, but also other forms.